alttch/eva3/doc/modbus.rst

-As the result, controller creates a :doc:`driver</drivers>` *r1.default* which can be set to :doc:`item</items>` to work with any relay port of unit #1 of the ModBus relay 192.168.11.11 connected via TCP.
+As the result, controller creates a :doc:`driver</drivers>` *r1.default* which can be set to :doc:`item</items>` to work with any relay port of unit #1 of the Modbus relay 192.168.11.11 connected via TCP.

 .. warning::

-    UC will grant ModBus port access to PHI only if it has enough timeout to wait for the longest possible call.
+    UC will grant Modbus port access to PHI only if it has enough timeout to wait for the longest possible call.
 It means operation timeout (**action_timeout**, **update_timeout**) in :doc:`item</items>` should be
     greater than *modbus_port_timeout*(1+modbus_port_retries)*.
 If the
-    command max timeout is less than this value, attempts to access ModBus virtual port return an error.
+    command max timeout is less than this value, attempts to access Modbus virtual port return an error.

-If you need to change ModBus port params or options, you can always create new ModBus virtual port with the same ID, without deleting the previous one.
+If you need to change Modbus port params or options, you can always create new Modbus virtual port with the same ID, without deleting the previous one.
 Port configuration and options will be overwritten.

-Testing ModBus virtual port
+Testing Modbus virtual port
 ===========================

-To test defined ModBus virtual port, execute the following command:
+To test defined Modbus virtual port, execute the following command:

 .. code-block:: bash